 College is a time for students to explore and learn more about themselves and others, including their identities such as gender, race, ethnicity, sexual orientation, and socio-economic class.
 Multicultural Affairs is a great resource to engage in dialogues, workshops, weekend retreats, one-on-one conversations with a peer or staff member, and programs about identity.

-If your student group is interested in connecting with international alumni, please contact Kirin Liquori Terni, Director of International Student Programs and Services with your request.
+If your student group is interested in connecting with international alumni, please contact Chia-Ying Pan, Director of Education, Outreach & International Student Support, with your request.
 You may be asked to provide further detail.

 If you would like to get involved with alumni in your city, please visit the Alumni Clubs website to search domestically or internationally for a club.
 Each club has listed a contact to email.
 The Center for Career Education offers advice on other ways to connect with alumni.